anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Life is a succession of moments.
-To live each one is to succeed.
+Quote: The universe is transformation; our life is what our thoughts make it.

-By: Corita Kent
+By: Marcus Aurelius